9+ Ways To Save Money While Being Sustainable

 3. Unplug Your Unused Device

-Fun Fact: According to the U.S. Department of Energy, standby power alone can consume up to 10% of a home’s annual electricity use, and can cost the average U.S. household as much as $100 per year.
+Fun Fact: According to the U.S. Department of Energy, standby power alone can consume up to 10% of a home’s annual electricity use, costing the average household as much as $100 per year.
+(That’s money spent on powering devices you’re not even using!)

 Many of your plugged‑in gadgets consume power even when they’re off, a phenomenon known as phantom load.
 So the easiest and most cost‑effective habit you can adopt is simply unplugging devices you don't use.